handshake-org/hsd-ledger/docs/cli.md

 The [hsd-ledger][repo] client library includes a CLI application that can connect to an [HSD][hsd] wallet/node server and the Ledger Handshake app.
 This CLI app allows users to manage accounts, view HNS balances, create HNS addresses, and send HNS.
-Any addresses created with the app must be confirmed on-device.
-All transactions are signed on the Ledger Nano S and require on-device confirmation as well.
+Any addresses created with the app must be verified on-device.
+All transactions are signed on the Ledger Nano S and require on-device verification as well.

 The CLI app requires Node.js v8.0.0+, access to HSD wallet and node servers, and access to a Ledger Nano S running the latest firmware version.